 Skip to main content

-On 16 September 2024, EU and global experts discussed how to foster transparency, ensure better accountability, and provide the data needed for the public sector to play its role in ensuring more sustainable public finances and a more sustainable planet at a joint IPSASB, IFAC, Accountancy Europe and European Commission conference in Brussels.
+On 16 September 2024, global experts discussed how to foster transparency, ensure better accountability, and provide the data needed for the public sector to play its role in ensuring sustainable public finances and a more sustainable planet at a joint IPSASB, IFAC, Accountancy Europe and European Commission conference in Brussels.
 Enhancing Public Sector Action Through Climate Reporting brought together over 100 participants for this interactive event.

 enhancing public sector action through climate reporting